Totolosa/Hotel_Reservation_API/README.md

 ## Installation

-0) Install Nest and Mysql if you don't have th
+0) Pre-requisites : Install Node and Mysql
 1) Create a Mysql DB
 2) Modify the .env file with your values.
 3) Run: